Chia-Network/cadt/README.md

 ### update-ip.sh

-The `update-ip.sh` script in the `tools` directory helps manage the `DATALAYER_FILE_SERVER_URL` configuration when your server's IP address changes.
+The [`update-ip.sh`](tools/update-ip.sh) script in the `tools` directory helps manage the `DATALAYER_FILE_SERVER_URL` configuration when your server's IP address changes.
 This is particularly useful for servers with dynamic IP addresses.
-Note that this script must be run as root.
+Note that this script must be run as root (using sudo).

 ```bash
 sudo ./tools/update-ip.sh [--dry-run] --chia-user=<username> [--port=<port>]